eiriksm/swifton-serve/API.md

 ## App TLS certificates

 All Swifton.me services are powered by [Let' Encrypt](letsencrypt.org) certificates where feasible.
 As Let's Encrypt are currently not issuing wildcard certificates, all Apps (`*.serve.swifton.me`) are being issued with a self signed certificate.
+SSL is currently not enforced but **highly** recommended when communicating using `*.serve.swifton.me`.

 ## Root certificate